How to Start Backcountry Skiing with no Skiing Background

 Touring bindings are, in my opinion, the first place to reduce weight in a backcountry setup.
 A lightweight binding weighs 1/4 of the heavier touring bindings and provides adequate performance for less aggressive skiers.
 They also are, curiously, often less expensive than their heavier cousins.

-Assuming we got a mid-fat ski and two buckle boot, I would get a “lean” binding like the Marker Alpinist or Atomic Backland Tour.
+Assuming we got a mid-fat ski and two buckle boot, I would get a “lean” touring binding.
 These bindings have easy to use heel risers, usually adjustable DIN settings (useful because your ski ability will be changing rapidly), some BSL adjustment (for different length boots), and are reliable.
 Brakes are optional, but realize if you are skiing in no-fall terrain I would use leashes regardless because brakes will not stop your skis from falling down an icy couloir.
 I like the short leashes (g3, ATK, BD) for ski mountaineering, but the longer B&D leashes can be nice for general ski touring because then you never need to unclip them from your boot during transitions.

 Remember, bindings are the best place to save weight.
-You can cut the weight of a binding in half from the Dynafit Radical ST 2.0 or Marker Kingpin and most beginners would not notice a difference.
-But with skis, cut 10% of the weight and it will make a big difference.
+You can cut the weight of a binding in half from the Dynafit Radical ST 2.0 or Marker Kingpin and most beginners would not notice a difference in performance.
+But with skis, cut 10% of the weight and it will make a big difference in downhill ability.

 Note: BSL (boot sole length) is important.
 Each boot has a stated BSL.
 Bindings must be mounted for a particular BSL.
 They might have some range of adjustment, so a particular binding mount on your ski might fit, say, 260-300mm.
 This is important to know when shopping for used skis.
 If the BSL range will not work for you, you will have to remount the bindings.
 In addition to costing money, it also effects the skis.
 Most skis cannot be mounted more than 4 or 5 times before they are too damaged from all the drilling.

 Climbing skins allow you to go uphill.
 Some people are super opinionated about brands (see the Pomoca cult) but it seems hit or miss in terms of quality.
-I would recommend mohair-nylon mix for a good compromise of glide and grip.
+I would recommend mohair-nylon mix for a good compromise of glide and grip, although nylon is the cheapest and totally fine.
 I think “skin management” is ultimately the most important thing, but that is an article for a different day.

 Avalanche Safety Gear

 You should of course get your beacon, shovel, and probe.
+You can often buy these three items as a package for a better deal.
 There are plenty of reviews about this, so I will not go into great detail.
 What ultimately matters is that you know how to use this gear.